dhylands/rshell/README.rst

 -h, --help
 ----------

-Displays a lit of the valid options.
+Displays a list of the valid options.
 You should get something like the following displayed:

 ::